 Congoleum AirStep is a flexible solid sheet luxury vinyl floor available in 3 product lines, Advantage, Evolution, and Plus.
 AirStep is offered in a variety of design choices including flooring that mimics wood, stone and tile and in many patterns, colors, and textures.

-Thank you for checking out our 2020 Congoleum AirStep review.
-Picking the right floor for your home is always a testing decision, so in our flooring reviews we try to make things a little easier by helping you decide if a particular flooring is any good and whether it has the features you need for your home.
+Thank you for checking out our 2022 Congoleum AirStep report.
+Picking the right floor for your home is always a testing decision, so in our flooring reports we try to make things a little easier by helping you decide if a particular flooring is any good and whether it has the features you need for your home.

 So let’s start by taking a look at your AirStep vinyl sheet flooring options, followed by info on pricing, installation and cleaning.